Creator Clash

-The Creator Clash events were a recurring for-profit crossover boxing event co-founded by content creators Ian "iDubbbz" Jomha and Anisa Jomha, in partnership with event management company "Real Good Touring".
+Creator Clash was a recurring charity crossover boxing event co-founded by content creators Ian "iDubbbz" Jomha and Anisa Jomha, in partnership with event management company "Real Good Touring".
 Creator Clash held two events to varied results.
-The first event in 2022 sold over 100,000 PPV buys and raised $1.3 million for charity, but the second event in 2023 only sold 50,000 PPV buys and failed to raise any money for charity.
+The first event in 2022 sold over 100,000 PPV buys and raised $1.3 million for charity, but the second event in 2023 only sold 50,000 PPV buys and raised $180,000 for charity.

 The third event was canceled on July 7, 2025, with a statement also confirming that there would be no future Creator Clash events.

 Creator Clash 1

-The inaugural Creator Clash event, billed as Influencer Breakdown, event featured Doctor Mike vs. iDubbbz, a cruiserweight exhibition crossover boxing match contested between Russian-American influencer Doctor Mike and American YouTuber iDubbbz.
+The inaugural Creator Clash event, billed as Influencer Beatdown, event featured Doctor Mike vs. iDubbbz, a cruiserweight exhibition crossover boxing match contested between Russian-American influencer Doctor Mike and American YouTuber iDubbbz.
 The event took place on May 14 at the Yuengling Center in Tampa, Florida.
 Doctor Mike defeated iDubbbz by unanimous decision.

 The event sold over 100,000 PPV buys.